ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 ## 3.6.0

 - New feature `Max price` for Lowest Price node.
 Can be set to only turn on if prices is below or equal to the max price.
+- New value in output 3 from the Lowest Price and Best Save nodes, `countHours`, telling the number of hours that the value will stay.

 ## 3.5.7